LingeshGanesh/WAD1_2026T2_songApp/README.md

 # ⚙️ Installation
 1. Install npm and nodejs.
-2. Download zip or clone this repository
+2. Download zip and extract, or clone this repository
 3. Open the terminal in the app folder and type the following
 ```
 npm install